stephentyrone/swift-evolution/proposals/0000-integer-division.md

 flooring division because the divisor is known to be positive.

 2. Changing the behavior of the `/` and `%` operators to round `.down`, and using that as the default rounding mode for these new functions as well.

-In a perfect world where this was Swift 1.0 *and* most users were not migrating from C-family languages, this would be almost a no-brainer.
+- In a perfect world where this was  Swift 1.0 *and* most users were not migrating from C-family languages, this would be almost a no-brainer.
 It really is a better definition of division (largely because the sign of the dividend is changed much more often than the sign of the divisor in real use, and because it matches shifts for signed values which allows for better optimization with constant powers-of-two.
+(Note to future implementors of new standard libraries and languages: adopt flooring division while you can)

-It's a tough sell for Swift today.
+- It's a tough sell for Swift today.
 That said, Python changed the behavior of `/` far more dramatically in 3.0, and the sky did not fall.
 Furthermore, using these operators with negative values and caring about the precise rounding turns out to be pretty rare, as evidenced by the fact that most people are blissfully ignorant of the variantion between languages until this